davxy/datawok-posts/posts/zk-proof.md

 ### Commitment Protocols

-TODO: Maintain this paragraph?

-In all the `ZKP` protocols discussed in this paper, the only overarching cryptographic required tool is a **commitment protocol**.
+In all the `ZK` protocols discussed in this paper, the only overarching cryptographic required tool is a **commitment protocol** so we thing a short glimpse to the topic is necessary.

 This protocol consists of two phases: